European-XFEL/karabo-bridge-py/docs/protocol.rst

         }
     }

-Message format 2.0
+Message format 2.1
 ------------------

-This format is currently referred to as ``latest`` in code and configuration options.
+In options to control the message format, ``latest`` is currently an alias for ``2.1``.
+We have skipped describing message format 2.0, as we don't know of any code that used it before version 2.1 was defined.

 The data is split up into a series of pieces, allowing arrays to be serialised more efficiently.